david-pettifor-nd/timelapse/README.md

 # but if left "None", it will use what your OS returns back as the CPU count
 process_threads = None
 ```
-A note on multithreading: this is not used when drawing graphs on the images themselves because the overhead of moving image data between the parent process and subprocesses proved far too expensive.
-Through benchmarking trials, it was found to be much faster to simply loop through each image individually.

 ## Examples